 History is the study of human experience from the dawn of time to the present.
 It examines people, institutions, ideas and events of the past and the present.
-The primary objectives of the History program are: to meet general education requirements for American Institutions, Humanities and Social Sciences; completion of the Associate in Arts degree; and preparation for transfer to a four-year institution and completion of general education requirements for the student enrolled in a four-year institution.
+The primary objectives of the History program are: to meet general education requirements for American Institutions, Humanities, and Social Sciences; completion of the Associate of Arts degree; and preparation for transfer to a four-year institution and completion of general education requirements for the student enrolled in a four-year institution.

 Student Learning Outcomes

 Students who complete the program will be able to: